kubernetes-csi/docs/book/src/functional-testing.md

 There are two ways to run end-to-end tests for your CSI Plugin
  1) use [Kubernetes E2E Tests](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/storage/external), by providing a DriverDefinition YAML file via a parameter.
  * **Note**: In some cases you would not be able to use this method, in running e2e tests by just providing a YAML file defining your CSI plugin.
-For example the [NFS CSI plugin](https://github.com/kubernetes-csi/csi-driver-nfs) currently does not support dynamic provisoning, so we would want to skip those and run only pre-provisioned tests.
+For example the [NFS CSI plugin](https://github.com/kubernetes-csi/csi-driver-nfs) currently does not support dynamic provisioning, so we would want to skip those and run only pre-provisioned tests.
 For such cases, you would need to write your own testdriver, which is discussed below.

  2) import the in-tree storage tests and run them using `go test`.